-St. Paul, Minn., August 9, 2018 – PolyMet Mining Corp. (“PolyMet” or the “company”) TSX: POM; NYSE AMERICAN: PLM – today reported that it has filed its financial results for the three and six months ended June 30, 2018.
-PolyMet controls 100 percent of the development-stage NorthMet copper-nickel-precious metals ore-body and the nearby Erie Plant, located near Hoyt Lakes in the established mining district of the Mesabi Iron Range in northeastern Minnesota.
+St. Paul, Minn., August 14, 2019 – PolyMet Mining Corp. (“PolyMet” or the “company”) TSX: POM; NYSE American: PLM – today reported it has filed its financial results for the three and six months ended June 30, 2019.
+PolyMet is permitted to construct and operate the NorthMet copper-nickel-precious metals mine and processing plant located near Hoyt Lakes, Minnesota.

 The financial statements have been filed at www.polymetmining.com and on SEDAR and EDGAR and have been prepared in accordance with International Financial Reporting Standards.
 All amounts are in U.S. funds.
 Copies can be obtained free of charge by contacting the Corporate Secretary at First Canadian Place, 100 King Street West, Suite 5700, Toronto, Ontario M5X 1C7 or by e-mail at firstname.lastname@example.org.

-- In June 2018, the company and the U.S. Forest Service exchanged titles to federal and private lands, completing the land exchange and giving the company control over both surface and mineral rights in and around the NorthMet ore body;
+- In June 2018, the company and U.S. Forest Service completed the federal land exchange giving PolyMet title and control over both surface and mineral rights in and around the NorthMet ore body.

 Goals and objectives for the next twelve months

-- Execution of a construction finance plan, subject to typical conditions precedent such as receipt of key permits.
+Execution of construction finance, subject to typical conditions precedent.

 * * * * *